Dementia Care Discussed by Bristol Care Homes

 What is Dementia Care?

 Dementia care is for people with dementia who can no longer manage at home on their own, even if they have relatives or friends at home who are caring for them.
 Dementia is a progressive disease and the symptoms will worsen as time progresses often making it difficult and stressful for the carers looking after them.
 Sometimes it gets to a stage when people with dementia living at home are no longer safe as they may wander or have mood swings that can be quite frightening both for them and their carer.
-Moving into a care home that offers specialist dementia care is often the last resort but the only option.
-A care home which specialises in dementia care will ensure the person maintains their psychological and physical well-being and will understand their physical and mental needs.
+Moving into a care home that offers specialist dementia care is often the last resort but the only option for dementia patients.
+A care home which specialises in dementia care will ensure the person maintains their psychological and physical well-being and will understand their physical and mental needs, we call this “life care”.

 The changes in dementia symptoms are often small to start with but they will often get worse and become severe enough to affect theirs and their families daily lives.
 The specific symptoms that someone with dementia experiences will depend on the parts of the brain that are damaged and the disease that is causing dementia.